renatootescu/ETL-pipeline/README.md

     docker-compose down

-This command will shut down and delete any any containers created used by Airflow
+This command will shut down and delete any containers created used by Airflow.

-Make the changes you need to the files and then recreate all of the containters with:
+For the changes to be applied, you will have to rebuild the Airflow images with the command:

+    docker-compose build

+Recreate all the containers with:

     docker-compose up -d